-I’ve been teaching weekly creative writing workshops at the San Francisco Juvenile Justice Center for the past four years.
+I’ve been teaching weekly creative writing workshops at the San Francisco Juvenile Justice Center for the past five years.
 Getting in and out of the building is routine.
 Still, I cringe at the slam of heavy metal doors shutting behind me.
 I’ve found my weekly ritual to be a metaphor for an enemy that haunts all those that seek social justice — thousands of doors shutting, invisible puppeteers controlling access.
 It isn’t until I see my students that the problems our country grapples with take on a more familiar and urgent face: that face is of a young Black girl.

 Although the experiences of girls like Cyntonia Brown have drawn widespread attention to the unique challenges Black girls face, our society is merely scratching the surface.
 And though activists like Tarana Burke and the #MeToo movement she sparked are gaining visibility, even gracing the pages of Time Magazine (albeit not the cover), we must continue to face the music.
-Not only do Black women and girls face disproportionate rates of sexual assault, harassment and abuse, but our society routinely punishes Black girls for responding to the harm they survive.
+Not only do Black women and girls experience disproportionate rates of sexual assault, harassment and abuse, but our society routinely punishes Black girls for responding to the harm they survive.

 Of the five separate classes I teach at the detention center, only one of them is made up of girls.
 When I survey the room, I see mostly Black boy faces staring back at me.
 But, when referring to the young women that the incarcerated boys know accompany them behind bars, they often dismiss their peers using words like Ratchet or Thot.
 They use slurs even as they smuggle letters to these same girls, or strain their necks to get a glimpse of them as they walk past the glass.
 I point out that their logic is hypocritical since both find themselves in the same predicament.
 Unfortunately, in their eyes, there’s something particularly bad about a girl being locked up.
 In this way, the boys reaffirm a pervasive myth about what it means to be low-income, Black, woman, girl and or LGBTQX in the U.S. This narrative paints Black girls as inherently deviant, defiant and unworthy of tenderness.